zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

     <copy>CREATE USER 'oacadmin'@'%' IDENTIFIED WITH mysql_native_password BY 'Welcome#123';</copy>
     ````
     ````
-    <copy>GRANT all privileges on tpch.* to oacadmin;</copy>
+    <copy>GRANT all privileges on airportdb.* to oacadmin;</copy>
     ````
     ````
     <copy>exit;</copy>
     ````

 Task 2 - Provision an OAC instance
-1. From the OCI console, navigate to Analytics-> Analytics Clouds and click Create Instance
+1. From the OCI console, navigate to Analytics & AI-> Analytics Clouds and click Create Instance
 2. On the Create Analytics Instance enter the required information as shown below
 3. Wait 30 minutes for OAC instance creation to complete.
 4. Go down to the resources page and click on the Create Private Access Channel link